Protests against Donald Trump: Women's March

 The Women's March on Washington was a January 21, 2017, protest in Washington, D.C., which attracted about 597,000 people to Independence Ave & Third St. to protest Donald Trump's first full day in office.
 Simultaneous protests drew large crowds across all 50 US states, and on six continents.
 There was an estimated 3.3 to 4.6 million people involved in the march across the country, making it the largest protest in United States history.

 Professor Erica Chenoweth contends that the Women's March shows signs of the beginning of a successful movement.
 Rebecca Katz, a progressive strategist, also feels that the protests help successfully create a movement.
 Nelini Stamp, a director in the Working Families Party has also seen the protests taking place after the inauguration as the creation of a "national protest movement."

 Airports

 Thousands of protesters showed up at the John F. Kennedy International Airport on January 28, 2017, to protest the detainment of refugees and visitors from countries blocked by Trump's Executive Order 13769.
 The protest prompted dozens of further protests at airports across the nation and other locations.

 Bodega closures

 On February 2, Yemeni business owners in New York City closed their stores and bodegas simultaneously between noon and 8pm.
 More than 1,000 businesses participated in the strike.
 The closures were in protest of the travel ban or executive order 13769.
-Later, at Brooklyn Borough Hall, there was a peaceful demonstration and at 5:15 pm, Muslims at the rally conducted a large Maghrib on the steps of Borough Hall.
+Later, at Brooklyn Borough Hall, there was a peaceful demonstration and at 5:15 pm, Muslims at the rally conducted a large Maghrib prayer on the steps of Borough Hall.